 Structured according to the six double levels of the CEFR framework (A1 to C2), DeutschAkademie allows you to easily jump back into learning German if you’ve already started and guides your continued progress.

 However, like many budget options, the free course is best used for practice and less for learning the structure of the language.
-If you like the free app, the company offers the opportunity to advance to the paid, online live course, which has a placement test and tutor with a small class size, or take part in summer classes in German-speaking cities.
+If you like the free app, the company offers the opportunity to advance to one of its paid, online live courses—they range in price from $60 to $150.
+Most of the course options include a free language assessment test and tutor with a small class size.
+The cheapest paid option is a conversation club for $60 per session.
+Other options include private lessons at $62 per hour and corporate classes—language learning with your coworkers—for around $100 per class.
+You can also take part in summer classes in German-speaking cities through DeutschAkademie.

 DeutschAkademie is a great introduction to learning German, with the option to keep it casual and inexpensive or to progress to more serious learning.

 Rocket German covers all the bases, no matter how you learn.
 You start out with a stellar crash course in functional German in a series of podcasts with written transcripts, so you can engage with multiple aspects of the language from the get-go.

 This approachable (and useful) beginner course hooks those of us who are less inclined toward nitty-gritty grammar exercises.
 You can then move on to the “language and culture” course, which addresses the grammar and vocabulary specificities that the functional lessons gloss over.

 There are flashcards for memorizing vocabulary, podcasts for listening comprehension, quizzes to test yourself, and even software for speaking that corrects your pronunciation.
 The only drawback is that there is no personal tutor with whom you can hone your speaking skills.